mehdisaqlen/mehdisaqlen/README.md

 # Hello There! 👋

-My name is Saqlen Mehdi <a href="http://ipa-reader.xyz/?text=s%CA%8Cklen%20meh%C3%B0%C9%AA" title="tap to hear">🔊</a>, and I am from Pakistan.
-I have a diverse skill set that includes full-stack web development, graphic design, writing, and teaching.
-I am particularly passionate about **AI** and **Computer Vision 🤖 research**, focusing on developing models for healthcare applications, specifically in the field of radiology 🧬.
+I am Saqlen Mehdi <a href="http://ipa-reader.xyz/?text=s%CA%8Cklen%20meh%C3%B0%C9%AA" title="tap to hear">🔊</a> - a React Developer with expertise in **Next.js, API development, Firebase, MongoDB**, and **Docker** for streamlined app development and deployment.
+Over the past two years, I've been at the forefront of the AI revolution, specializing in **Computer Vision** and **AI research**.
+I'm a Software Developer at ASPIRE Pakistan and a contributing researcher at the National AI Think Tank Program.

 ### About Me

- - ‍💼 Working as a full-stack developer
+ - ‍💼 Next.Js Developer and Computer Vision Researcher
- - 🤖 Passionate about AI in healthcare
+ - 🤖 Passionate about AI & Computer Vision
  - 🧠 Learning and building ML/Deep Learning models
  - 🖋️ Write blogs on <a href="https://www.wirelogs.com">Wirelogs</a>
  - 🤓 Teach coding on YouTube